12 reasons why the OEE is low

 5. Long production launch

-Multiple changeovers are among the most common culprits in the is cases, although manual communication with laboratories or quality control departments can also impact production launches.
+Multiple changeovers are among the most common culprits in these cases, although manual communication with laboratories or quality control departments can also impact production launches.

 6. Lack of operator training